felix2000jp/spring-boot-template/README.md

 response headers and the MDC.
 You use this id for correlating logs and requests.
 Note that this id only tracks the http request and therefore cannot be used for tracking the entire trace, for that purpose use the trace_id attribute.

-## Frontend

-The frontend is built using a combination of 4 technologies: Thymeleaf, Tailwind css, HTMX and AlpineJs.
-The frontend folder contains a npm project with all the necessary js dependencies which are then built to `static/dist` and included in the html templates present in `templates`.
-As such during development alongside the spring application and its dependencies (present in `compose.yml`), if we want to see the web app we also need to run the frontend project with the command `npm run dev`.

-To make this production ready, I integrated the npm install and build workflow into the maven lifecycles with the plugin `frontend-maven-plugin`.
-When compiling the spring boot app this plugin will install node and npm, run `npm install` and then `npm run build`, therefore ensuring that the final jar file has the UI code needed to run the webapp alongside the server.

 ## GitHub's configuration, actions and applications

 This GitHub repository is a template repository.
 It is intended to be used as a start of point for new projects.
 As such